Terms of Reference

 Non-Executives and advisers

-- To advise and make recommendations to the Board about the recruitment and re-appointment of all non-executives and advisers (including statutory committee members).
+- To advise and make recommendations to the Board about the recruitment and re-appointment policy of all non-executives and advisers (including statutory committee members).

-- To advise and make recommendations to the Board about performance review processes for all non-executives and advisers.
+- To advise and make recommendations to the Board about performance review processes policy for all non-executives and advisers.

 - To advise and make recommendations to the Board in the event that it needs to appoint a temporary member of the Board in line with General Rules.